Reviews You Can Rely On

 Our Verdict

-The Epson Perfection V600 is a good entry point for those looking for one of the best scanners to handle film negatives and slides without breaking the bank.
+The Epson Perfection V600 is a good entry point for those looking for one of scanners to handle film negatives and slides without breaking the bank.
 Sure, the V600 can't quite match the quality of the top-end photo scanners, but it does provide a high 6400x9600 dpi resolution, which is close to the upper limit for photo scanners.
 It also offers almost all of the functionality you could want from a scanner.
 Bottom line, we think all but the most discerning of photographers are going to be happy to have the V600 in their home office.

 REASONS TO BUY